Josephson History, Family Crest & Coats of Arms

 Contemporary Notables of the name Josephson (post 1700) +

-- Sharon Josephson, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 2004
+- Sharon Josephson, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 2004

-- Rita Josephson, American Democrat politician, Delegate to Democratic National Convention from Florida, 2008
+- Rita Josephson, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2008

 - Joseph Josephson, American politician, Candidate for New York State Senate 28th District, 1956